sarisbro/basemlTESTS/README.md

-This method is desctobed in Aris-Brosou, S. 2006.
-Identifying sites under positive selection with uncertain parameter estimates.
-Genome.
-49:767-776.
+This method is described in Aris-Brosou, S. 2003.
+Least and most powerful phylogenetic tests to elucidate the origin of the seed plants in presence of conflicting signals under misspecified models.
+Syst.
+Biol.
+52:781-793.